ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 * Transactions are cheaper then with public chains.
 This is because they need to be verified by less nodes.
 * Nodes are well connected and errors can be fixed quickly with manual interaction.
 This means that these networks give a faster confirmation and they will always be faster than public networks.
-* Private blockchains are just better at privacy… obviously.
+* Private blockchains are just better at privacy because the access to the blockchain can be limited.

 #### Public
 * The users from the chain get protected from the developers because there is stuff that they can’t even do to the network.